-In addition to placing by means of x and y coordinates (which specify the object's distance from the page edges, or the coordinate axes in the general case) you can also specify a target box.
+Fig. 8.7 Adjusting the page size.
+Left to right: exact, enlarge, shrink ify a target box.
 This is a rectangular area in which the object will be placed subject to various formatting rules.
 These can be controlled with the boxsize, fitmethod and position options.